Sulfuraw/tfe/Src/rnad/README.md

 Finally, the seed used were in [0, 1, 2, 3, 4] and the learning lasted for at most than 7M steps.

+## Modification and used By Thomas Robert:

+These file where used to train 100'000 steps and did not give any satisfying result